 Finally, only one even vaguely human thought was left in his head: Sam is mine.

 Sam is mine; you cant have her.

 Danny recoiled away from the intruder, sitting back on his haunches, his neon eyes fixed on the silver ghost with a feral, deadly intensity.
 Ethereal energy poured off of him and cascaded around him, crackling and sizzling with an impossible paranormal force.
-Mine, he snarled softly.
+Mine

 Abomination, the silver ghost spat, but drifted a few more feet away.
 You dont deserve to exist.

 , Danny growled, his whole body shaking as the desire to attack the invading ghost once more coiled up inside of him, mine